pea-nut-z/karrot/readme.md

 <img src="client/assets/readme-instruction.jpg" width="500" height="500">

 ### To navigate

+The Redux version has all the features listed and the Full-Stack version has some of them (in development).

 Your username is Tony once you are on the app.
 The app includes: